natenka/pyneng-book-en/docs/source/book/14_regex/2c_spec_sym.rst

     In [20]: re.search('[a-f0-9]+\.[a-f0-9]+\.[a-f0-9]+', line).group()
     Out[20]: 'aa12.35fe.a5d3'

-The expression ``[a-f0-9]+\.[a-f0-9]+\.[a-f0-9]+`` describes three groups of symbols separated by a dot.
-The characters in each group can be letters a-f or digits 0-9.
+Expression ``[a-f0-9]+\.[a-f0-9]+\.[a-f0-9]+`` describes three groups of symbols separated by a dot.
+Characters in each group can be letters a-f or digits 0-9.
 This expression describes MAC address.

-Another feature of the square brackets is that the special symbols within the square brackets lose their special meaning and are simply a symbol.
-For example, a dot inside the square brackets will denote a dot, not any symbol.
+Another feature of square brackets is that the special symbols within square brackets lose their special meaning and are simply a symbol.
+For example, a dot inside square brackets will denote a dot, not any symbol.

-The expression ``[a-f0-9]+[./][a-f0-9]+`` describes three groups of symbols:
+Expression ``[a-f0-9]+[./][a-f0-9]+`` describes three groups of symbols:

 1. letters a-f or digits 0-9
 2. dot or slash